by By Saul McLeod published 2008

 In an experiment, the researcher is looking for the possible effect on the dependent variable that might be caused by changing the independent variable.

 • Independent variable (IV): Variable the experimenter manipulates (i.e. changes) assumed to have a direct effect on the dependent variable.

 • Dependent variable (DV): Variable the experimenter measures, after making changes to the IV that are assumed to affect the DV.

-organized or random) given to participants to see what affect this might have on the amount of information remembered.
+For example, we might change the type of information (e.g. organized or random) given to participants to see what effect this might have on the amount of information remembered.